 Medications

-Reviewed by: HU Medical Review Board | Last reviewed: September 2023
+Reviewed by: HU Medical Review Board | Last reviewed: September 2024 | Last updated: September 2024

 TED affects everyone differently, and its impact can vary from person to person.
 This means there is no one-size-fits-all set of drugs to treat TED.

 Your doctor’s goals for any drugs prescribed for TED will be to control the symptoms and improve your quality of life, using the lowest doses possible.
 Because there are separate phases in TED, some people find that their symptoms may disappear in the inactive phase.
-However, damage may still have occurred from the active phase, and symptoms of TED can reappear.2
+However, damage may still have occurred from the active phase, and symptoms of TED can remain.2

 Treatment goals for the active phase of TED focus on decreasing inflammation, swelling, and pain.
 For the inactive phase, treatment is mostly supportive since much of the damage from TED occurs in the active phase.2